Other Types of Thresholds

 Delay at update is the minimum value that the check will have, specified in hours.

-The threshold will increase from that point until the next execution of the cron schedule.
+The threshold increases from that point until the next execution of the cron schedule.